belhaddadmohamed/Django_Developers_Website/README.md

 # Django_Developers_Website
-A fullstack website using 'django' the most popular of python framework
+A fullstack website using 'django' => the most popular python framework